Short Synacthen test with 17 OH progesterone

 What happens if we decide not to have this test?

-If you decide that you do not want your child to have this test, your doctors will have less information available about your child’s cortisol levels, and your child can only be monitored in the clinic.
+Without the results from this test, your doctors will have less information about your child’s cortisol levels.
+Without the test we can only monitor your child in clinic.

 What happens before my child’s test?